My Favourite Corgi

 3. One Dominant, One Recessive Gene

-Fluffiness is the result of having TWO recessive genes.
+Fluffiness is the result of having two recessive genes.
 If a corgi has a dominant gene from either parent, it will not be fluffy.

 Because of this, a corgi with one dominant, one recessive gene will be short-haired.